Complete East Greenland | Ocean Albatros | IExpedition

 Wild.
 Rugged.
 Remote.
 Pristine.
 Words which describe, but fail to capture the majesty of one of the wildest regions on planet Earth.

-The flickering aurora borealis, vast glaciers, precipitous mountains and charismatic Arctic wildlife are just some of the spectacles we hope to see on the wild shores of Earth's largest island.
-Experience Tunumiit culture and incredible history in Ammassalik region, meet the locals in Greenland's most isolated community in Scoresbysund, and experience the unrivalled majesty of the Northeast Greenland National Park - the largest in the world.
+The flickering aurora borealis, vast glaciers, precipitous mountains, and charismatic Arctic wildlife are just some of the spectacles we hope to see on the wild shores of Earth’s largest island.
+Experience Tunumiit culture and incredible history in Ammassalik region, meet the locals in Greenland’s most isolated community in Ittoqqortoormiit, and experience the unrivalled majesty of the Northeast Greenland National Park – the largest in the world.
+Blending ancient culture, mind-boggling natural beauty, and the chance to see some of the Arctic’s most charismatic wildlife, this voyage showcases the best of the Arctic’s largest wilderness.

 Duration: 12 days